sourcegraph/scip-typescript/Development.md

    git push v<version>
    ```
    A GitHub Action should be triggered by the push; it will publish:
-   - A new version of lsif-typescript to npm.
+   - A new version of scip-typescript to npm.
-   - A Docker image to Docker hub, using the new version of lsif-typescript.
+   - A Docker image to Docker hub, using the new version of scip-typescript.